rasmunk/McWeb/README.md

 To stop the docker stack run the command:
 * docker stack rm mcweb-service

-Note, this may take several moments to remove the mcweb container.
+Note, this may take several moments to remove the McWeb container.

 # Accessing McWeb